 Psoriasis causes a lot of trouble up to the present to those who have this problem.
 This disease, according to statistics, is one of the most common of all diseases of human skin.
 It is believed, that three percent of the world’s population is suffering it.
 To get rid of this problem, you need to consult genuine professionals.
 Professionals, working in health centers of France, know what psoriasis is.
 This country has always been famous for its ambiguous attitude to human beauty.
 In addition to the leadership in the field of cosmetology, dermatologists from France also occupy a leading position in the world in treatment of this difficult disease.

-This disease is considered to be the one of the young, because it generally occurs it generally appears eighteen–year–olds.
-The main sign of dermatological diseases are patches of various colors (from pink to almost purple), spread on the surface of skin.
+This disease is considered to be the one of the young because it generally occurs it generally appears eighteen–year–olds.
+The main sign of dermatological diseases is patches of various colors (from pink to almost purple), spread on the surface of the skin.
 Something like white scales appears above patches.
-The disease may be localized in different places depending on its clinical forms, including face.
-Although these symptoms may look unsightly and cause a great deal of discomfort, origin of psoriasis is not associated with pathogens (germs), and, therefore, it is not infectious and is not transmitted by any tactile way or through personal hygiene items.
+The disease may be localized in different places depending on its clinical forms, including the face.
+Although these symptoms may look unsightly and cause a great deal of discomfort, the origin of psoriasis is not associated with pathogens (germs), and, therefore, it is not infectious and is not transmitted by any tactile way or through personal hygiene items.

 It differs from the first type by small patches, drop-shaped lesions, often appeared over large areas of skin.